iLucasDOTexe/Security-Challenges/README.md

-# CTFs and security challenges overview
+# CTFs and Security Challenges

 Hello world!
-This is just an overview about my security activities in my free time.
+This is just a brief overview of my security-related activities in my free time.

-##  tryhackme\.com
+## tryhackme.com

 ### [Link to profile](https://tryhackme.com/p/iLucas.exe)

-- I am mostly active here
+- This is where I am currently most active.
-- Ranked in the top 6% of all users
+- Ranked in the top 6% of all users.

-## hackthebox\.com
+## hackthebox.com

 ### [Link to profile](https://profile.hackthebox.com/profile/019c46e5-a255-705b-9fd7-773d929b17cc)

-- I started with HTB recently, because of recommendations
+- I recently started using HTB after several recommendations from colleagues.
-- Level 11 at HTB Labs
+- Level 11 on HTB Labs.

-## Others
+## Other platforms

+In the past, I was also active on sites such as:

-### vulnhub\.com
+### vulnhub.com

-### root-me\.org
+### root-me.org